N1etsi/N1etsi.github.io/README.md

 # About Me
   Hi!
 I'm Jorge Miguel and I'm a future Electrical & Computers Engineer from FEUP.
-I am currently I am pursuing a master's degree in Networks and Services.
+I am currently pursuing a master's degree in Networks and Services.

 # Interests
   - [PC building/gaming](int/pc_specs.md)